 6 - PS (PS)

-Polystyrene is well known in the form of foam.
+Polystyrene is well known in the form of polystyrene foam.
 PS releases toxins and should not be used as food packaging.
 It is also rarely used for this purpose due to the lower chemical resistance of polyethylene, but is present, for example, in lids for disposable coffee cups.

-7 - OTHER (OTHER)
+7 - OTHER

-It is most often found in:
+Most often it is found in:

-Bottles, dishes for children, in pacifiers;
+Bottles, dishes for children, pacifiers;

 Disposable packaging and utensils;